How Should You Store Your Razor After Use? Tips to Make It Last Longer

 - Increased razor burn or irritation

-In this article, we’ll explain the correct way to store your razor, how to make it last longer, and common mistakes to avoid.
+In this article, we'll explain the proper way to store your razor, how to help it last longer, and common mistakes to avoid.

 Why Proper Razor Storage Matters